 A slight breeze fell upon my skin, from somewhere that I couldn't see.
 It sent goosebumps down my arms and legs.

 Then, a soft hand was placed against my bicep.
 "Honey...like I said, calm down...nothing's happening to you."

 She walked to the metal door, gesturing for me to follow her.
-I got up off of the bed and went along with whatever was happening.
+I got off the bed and went along with whatever was happening.
 Usually, I wouldn't be so obedient in a situation such as this one, but a part of me was extremely curious.
 Maybe she wasn't lying.

 Maybe this was the Equator...

 And if so, what did that mean for all of us?
 Were we finally safe?

 I stopped myself from getting my hopes up.
 Hope was a dangerous thing; it convinced you that everything would be okay before breaking your heart.
 I'd learned over time to stop trusting hope.